 of course, are FINRA-reviewed.

 training sessions delivered by Elaine Floyd, Horsesmouth's Director

 of Retirement and Life Planning.
-First session is April 30th.
+(Plus four optional case study clinics.)
 All

 sessions are recorded for later on-demand viewing by